dbohdan/automatic-api/README.md

 # License

-This document is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This document and the data in `data/` are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 By contributing you agree to release your contribution under this license.